MShawon/YouTube-Viewer/README.md

 **Cons:** Try not to use this script every day.
 Run this once or twice a week with newer proxies.
 Guess this will reduce the view decrease issue.

+# Testing
+ Please don't make test on the provided urls.txt and search.txt.
+Test on your own video.
+I can't compare results from my testing while everyone is testing on my video.

 # View Decrease
  If you see views are getting deleted after a while, make sure you're using good proxies.
 Here https://github.com/MShawon/YouTube-Viewer/issues/46#issuecomment-806399397 a user confirmed about view stability with good proxies